-This easy, low FODMAP taco salad recipe with homemade ranch dressing is one that I make almost weekly.
-It's refreshing and healthy while bringing an explosion of Mexican flavours and spices to your palate.
-Depending on your personal preferences or what you have in your fridge or freezer, this taco salad can be made with ground beef, chicken, or turkey (which is our favourite) and is perfect for a quick, healthy lunch (which you could make in advance!) or an easy weeknight dinner.
-In addition to being low FODMAP, it’s also Paleo and Whole30 compliant, dairy-free and gluten-free, as is the dairy-free, homemade ranch dressing to slather on top.
+This low FODMAP taco salad with homemade, low FODMAP ranch dressing is one that I make almost weekly.
+It's refreshing and healthy while bringing an explosion of Mexican flavors and spices to your palate.
+Depending on your personal preferences or what you have in your fridge or freezer, this low FODMAP taco salad can be made with ground beef, chicken, or turkey (which is our favorite) and is perfect for a quick, healthy lunch (which you could make in advance!) or an easy weeknight dinner.
+In addition to being low FODMAP, this taco salad recipe is also Paleo and Whole30 compliant, dairy-free and gluten-free, as is the low FODMAP ranch dressing to slather on top.

 Low FODMAP Taco Salad: Easy Weeknight Dinner, Tortillas Not Invited

 Tortillas can be complicated when eating low FODMAP.
-Corn tortillas are okay, and per Monash University's Low FODMAP Diet App, are low FODMAP up to 2 tortillas, but are not my favourite.
+Corn tortillas are okay, and per Monash University's Low FODMAP Diet App, are low FODMAP up to 2 tortillas, but are not my favorite.
 Gluten-free tortillas, at least the ones I've tried, are awful.
 Coming from a Paleo/Whole30 perspective, my way of thinking is typically to skip the tortilla all-together and make things a salad or bowl.
-Taco?
+Low FODMAP taco?
 Put it in a salad or bowl.
-Burger?
+Low FODMAP burger?
 Put it in a bowl (still working on that recipe).
-Fajita?
+Low FODMAP Fajita?
 Put it in a salad.
-Carnitas?
+Low FODMAP carnitas?
 Put them in a bowl.
 It's simple, easier on the tummy for low FODMAP, and you get more veggies that way.

 I've tested this low FODMAP taco salad recipe using ground beef, chicken, and turkey and am happy to report that it can be deliciously-made with all three.
-Ground beef is pictured here, but I'd have to say our family's favourite is turkey.
-The flavour just works so well with all of the other elements, and it's great if you don't eat red meat or want to go with something leaner than beef.
+Ground beef is pictured here, but I'd have to say our family's favorite is turkey.
+The flavor of ground turkey just works so well with all of the other elements, and it's great if you don't eat red meat or want to go with something leaner than beef.

-I actually wrote a brand new ranch dressing recipe to go with this taco salad, but I ripped it up as it was nowhere near as yummy as my tried-and-true dairy-free, homemade ranch dressing, which is one of the most popular recipes on the blog.
+I actually wrote a brand new ranch dressing recipe to go with this taco salad, but I ripped it up as it was nowhere near as yummy as my tried-and-true low FODMAP ranch dressing, which is one of the most popular recipes on the blog.
 I could eat this stuff with a spoon, it's so delicious (I don't...but I won't judge you if you do).
-Other salad dressings could potentially work, so if you have one you like or have found at the store, by all means - use it!
+Other low FODMAP salad dressings could potentially work, so if you have one you like or have found at the store, by all means - use it!

-This recipe calls for 2.5 tablespoons of pre-made taco seasoning.
-This could be my low FODMAP homemade taco seasoning recipe or one you buy from the store (I list some low FODMAP store-bought options in that post in case you're interested).
+This recipe calls for 2.5 tablespoons of pre-made low FODMAP taco seasoning.
+This could be my homemade low FODMAP taco seasoning recipe or one you buy from the store (I list some low FODMAP store-bought options in that post in case you're interested).
 The contents of the store-bought versions will vary, so be sure to taste the meat and adjust the seasoning levels as needed before serving.

 Low FODMAP Taco Salad: Ingredients & Success Tips

-To start this recipe, I first prepare the homemade taco seasoning and homemade ranch dressing, whose ingredients and success tips I've discussed in their respective posts.
+To start this recipe, I first prepare the homemade low FODMAP taco seasoning and low FODMAP ranch dressing, whose ingredients and success tips I've discussed in their respective posts.
 As mentioned above, feel free to use a store-bought low fodmap taco seasoning or another dressing if you prefer to speed things up.

 After preparing the taco seasoning and dressing, I chop all of the salad ingredients (the produce) and place them in a large bowl.
 These ingredients include: